Keerthi-2012/Analog-to-Digital-Converter/README.md

 - Serial monitor or terminal program

 ## Circuit Diagrams
-1. **Sampling Circuit**: Oscillating clock with inverters and MOSFETs
+1. **Sampling Circuit**: Op-amps buffers along with a PMOS acting like a switch
 2. **Quantization Circuit**: Op-amp comparators with voltage dividers
 3. **Level Selection**: Switch-based selection for quantization resolution
+4. **Clock Circuit** :  Timer circuit built with Hex inverters

 ## Setup Instructions
 1. Assemble the sampling circuit on the breadboard